-You can’t interact with your device if you don’t have appropriate methods to interface them.
+You can’t interact with your device if you don’t have the appropriate methods to interface with them.
 That’s where the ADB drivers come into play.
 You can get them for Windows, Linux, and Mac.
 Often, your phone’s manufacturer will provide them at their site.
-If not, grab from the web!
+If not, grab it from the web!

 Next thing is, you must’ve USB debugging turned on for the ADB to work properly.
 If you’ve wondered what that was for?
 This is the answer.
 ADB.

 Now that we’ve got everything required, fire up the adb utility you downloaded and connect your phone to the PC and let’s start!